davidbzyk/acp-framework-example/README.md

 Python 3.11+ and environment variables for your LLM provider (e.g., OpenAI) set so `smolagents` and `crewai` can authenticate.

+We use `uv` for dependency management and running apps.

 ## Quickstart (Makefile)

 From `ai_librarian/` you can use:

 ```bash
 make install         # uv sync
 make start-archivist # port 8001